seththeeke/rube-goldberg-serverless/README.md

 This project is a rube goldberg machine showing off all the cool capabilities of serverless tech!
 The process that executes is a complete waste of time and money!

 I built it to learn a bit more about serverless tech, their performance, and the aws cloud development kit.
-What ensures is series of aws lambda functions triggered by a number of services including sns, sqs, api gateway, secure api gateways, s3, step functions, and dynamodb streams.
+What ensues is a series of AWS lambda functions triggered by a number of services including SNS, SQS, Api Gateway, Authorized API Gateways, S3, Step Functions, and Dynamodb Streams.

 ## Architecture